firefly-iii/docs/docs/docs/data-importer/faq/installation-errors.md

 # FAQ: Installation errors

+## I get "Function not implemented: AH00141: Could not initialize random number generator"

+This is an error that happens on Synology boxes with an old kernel.
+I'm sorry, there is nothing I can do for you.

 ## How do I configure a reverse proxy in Docker?

 To run the data importer behind a reverse proxy, make sure you set the `TRUSTED_PROXIES` environment variable to either `*` or the IP address of your reverse proxy.